vpandichi/worldtour_proiect/README.md

                           - design the stories page and content, add content - x
                           - design the log in page -x

-TO DO FOR TOMORROW 21/07: - finish the recommendations page
+TO DO FOR TOMORROW 21/07: - finish the recommendations page - 90%
+                          - design the stories page, content and style - x

+TO DO FOR TOMORROW 22/07: - finish the recommendations page
                           - design the stories page, content and style